Skip to main content

 Automobile insurance increase (over 10 years): Approximately $8500listed as high-risk driver.

-DMV license re-issue fee: $125 (California)
+DMV license reissue fee: $125 (California)

 Jail booking, fingerprinting, and photo processing: $160